jakubBone/Client-Server-Application/README.md

 [![Watch the video](src/main/resources/image/logo.png)](https://www.youtube.com/watch?v=dmwIVkuxnnA&t=253s)

 Welcome to the Client-Server App!
-This project demonstrates a simple client-server architecture that imitates an email system, showcasing communication between a client and a server using socket connections.
+This project demonstrates a simple client-server architecture that imitates an email system, showcasing communication between a client and a server using sockets.
 It offers robust features such as user management, mailbox operations, and message handling.